Film Spoilers and

 Capricorn One (1977)

 The Mars Mission Was a Sensational Hoax, Filmed in a TV Studio - And Finally Exposed During the Exciting Conclusion

 The film opened with the failed Capricorn One mission - the first manned mission to Mars.
 Just before its launch, with NASA knowing that the faulty life-support systems would kill the astronauts upon reentry, the three crew members were removed from the space shuttle during a declared "emergency" and flown to an abandoned and remote US Army Air Corps base in the desert:

 When flight control center technician Elliot Whitter (Robert Walden) recognized discrepancies in the transmissions, his suspicious journalist friend-reporter Robert Caulfield (Elliott Gould) resumed an investigation when all evidence of the technician and his life disappeared and were erased ("Something's wrong and I don't know what it is").

 During the empty spacecraft's reentry, it burned up due to a faulty heat-shield, and the 'expendable' astronauts realized that they could never return to society or the hoax would be revealed.
-When they feared they would be terminated in the cover-up, they fled in a Lear Jet, although they crash-landed (after depleting their fuel), were stranded, and decided to split up to get back to populated areas.
+When they feared they would be terminated in the cover-up, they fled in a Lear Jet, although they crash-landed (after depleting their fuel), were stranded in the desert, and decided to split up to get back to populated areas.

 The only astronaut to avoid murder by NASA-hired assassins was USAF Colonel Charles Brubaker - he was the sole crew member left alive to expose the plot.
-With his own life in danger, Caulfield met up with Brubaker, and during the 'live' memorial service at Arlington National Cemetery for the 'dead' astronauts as the US President (Norman Bartold) delivered a eulogy, they exposed the fraudulent mission.
+With his own life in danger, reporter Caulfield met up with Brubaker, and during the 'live' memorial service at Arlington National Cemetery for the 'dead' astronauts as the US President (Norman Bartold) delivered a eulogy, they exposed the fraudulent mission.
 They pulled up in a car and ran through the rows of grave markers to the astonished, assembled group - ending on a freeze-frame.

 Carnival of Souls (1962)